pawlobanano/tic-tac-toe/README.md

 a mini project in pure JavaScript

 #### How to prepare development environment?
-Clone this repository, go inside project's folder and write:
+Clone this repository, go inside project's directory and write:
 ```javascript
 npm install
 gulp serve